brainstormforce/bb-bootstrap-alerts/readme.txt

 Url: https://wordpress.org/plugins/bb-bootstrap-alerts/
 Suggestion: https://wordpress.org/plugins/beaver-builder-alerts/

-Bootstrap Alerts for Beaver Builder
+Alerts for Beaver Builder

 An easy-to-use Beaver Builder addon to display attractive and eye catching alerts on a page.

-Tags: Bootstrap Alerts for Beaver Builder, beaver builder modules, bootstrap alerts for beaver builder, beaver builder addon, beaver builder, beaver builder extensions, beaver addons, beaver builder free, page builder addons, beaver builder template, beaver builder notifications, customize Bootstrap Alerts for Beaver Builder
+Tags: Alerts for Beaver Builder, beaver builder modules, Alerts for Beaver Builder, beaver builder addon, beaver builder, beaver builder extensions, beaver addons, beaver builder free, page builder addons, beaver builder template, beaver builder notifications, customize Alerts for Beaver Builder

 == Description ==

 Have you ever looked around for a  <a href=”https://www.ultimatebeaver.com/beaver-builder-free/?utm_source=wp-repo&utm_campaign=%20bbalerts&utm_medium=description”>Beaver Builder Addon</a> that let you display eye-catching alerts on a web-page?
 Your search is over!
-The Bootstrap Alerts for Beaver Builder plugin is an addon that can be coupled with Beaver Builder to create attractive alerts in a few easy steps.
+The Alerts for Beaver Builder plugin is an addon that can be coupled with Beaver Builder to create attractive alerts in a few easy steps.

-The <a href=”https://www.ultimatebeaver.com/beaver-builder-free/bbalerts/?utm_source=wp-repo&utm_campaign=%20bbalerts&utm_medium=description”>Bootstrap Alerts for Beaver Builder</a> plugin adds a customizable module to your list of <a href=”https://www.ultimatebeaver.com/?utm_source=wp-repo&utm_campaign=%20bbalerts&utm_medium=description”>Beaver Builder</a>  modules that can be simply dragged, dropped and customized as per your needs.
+The <a href=”https://www.ultimatebeaver.com/beaver-builder-free/bbalerts/?utm_source=wp-repo&utm_campaign=%20bbalerts&utm_medium=description”>Alerts for Beaver Builder</a> plugin adds a customizable module to your list of <a href=”https://www.ultimatebeaver.com/?utm_source=wp-repo&utm_campaign=%20bbalerts&utm_medium=description”>Beaver Builder</a>  modules that can be simply dragged, dropped and customized as per your needs.
 You can create the following kind of alerts using this plugin.

 Simple Alerts : Simple formattable text alerts that can be accompanied by icons and a pretty background color and background.